lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/02-indexing-dataframes.md

+# THIS ACTIVITY NEEDS TO BE REASSESSED -- ALSO NEED TO COMPARE LESSON 05 TO LESSON 01 AND 02 FOR REDUNDANCY!

 # Extracting and Viewing Slices of our DataFrame - Indexing & Slicing in Python
 We often want to work with subsets of our  **DataFrame** object.
 There are different ways to accomplish this, using labels (column headings, numeric ranges, or specific x,y index locations).